 I’ve probably got you wondering whether you and your family are really ready for a dog now, right?
 Well, if you aren’t too sure, here are some questions you need to ask yourself.
 Hopefully, your answers will help you to decide whether getting a dog is the right choice for you!
 If you’re still not sure afterwards, you can head over to Stopthatdog.com to get yourself acquainted with what it truly means to be a dog owner and what some of the challenges and rewards are, then decide whether or not it’s for you.

 Do You Have The Time?

 One thing you will need to have is plenty of time.
 You need to take your dog for a couple of dogs each day.
 One of these should be long enough for it to get plenty of exercise.
 The other final walk of the day should be in the evening so the dog can do its business before bedtime.
 But you don’t just need the time to take your dog out for a walk.
 You also need to have enough time to shower it with love and affection each day.
 If you don’t, the pooch will end up feeling neglected and could start misbehaving.

 Do You Have The Money?

 Once you get a dog, you will have a lot more expenses to deal with.
-For instance, you will need to start buying them plenty of food and other accessories like toys and a bed.
-Not only that, though, but you will also need to be able to pay for any vets bills if your dog gets sick or is injured.
+For instance, you will need to start buying them plenty of food and other accessories like Dog Collars, toys, treats and a bed.
+Not only that, though, but you will also need to pay for any replacements of anything they break or scratch.
+It may take a while before you are able to stop them destroying their beds, toys, and even your belongings so this is an additional cost that needs to be factored in.
+Unfortunately, pets also get sick so you need to be able to pay for any vets bills if your dog becomes ill or is injured.
 One way to keep the vet bills down to a minimum is to make sure you buy pet insurance.
 You can always look for certain medication online, including trifexis.